 If there’s one thing cats are good at, it’s making computer time difficult.
 They love spreading out over the keyboard, standing right in front of the screen and pawing at your fingers every time you try to type.
 But cats seem to be curious about all sorts of human behaviors, like cooking, cleaning or building a new piece of furniture.
 Their inquisitiveness comes from a desire to hang out with you, which means supervising your tasks throughout the day.
 It’s only natural that they’d want to “help out” their favorite person!

-Treat Their Curiosity with Rachael Ray® Nutrish® Cat Treats
+Treat Their Curiosity with Nutrish® Cat Treats

 Cats use their minds to shape the world around them.
-While a curious cat may look like he's just having fun, he's also displaying intelligence and natural born instincts passed down from his ancient ancestors.
+While a curious cat may look like he’s just having fun, he’s also displaying intelligence and natural born instincts passed down from his ancient ancestors.
 Take advantage of that natural inquisitiveness using Nutrish® cat treats to make playtime even more fun.
-Just load some of your cat’s favorite treats into a puzzle toy to entice her inner hunter and make keeping tabs on her territory tastier.
-And, just maybe, you can distract her long enough to actually use your laptop in your lap.
+Just load some of your cat’s favorite treats into a puzzle toy to entice her inner hunter and make keeping tabs on their territory tastier.
+And, just maybe, you can distract them long enough to actually use your laptop in your lap.